Aquila Flower

 About

-I am a broadly trained geographer with research interests that fall within the intersection of climatology and biogeography.
-My research focuses on the role of climatic variability, human land use patterns, and natural disturbances in shaping forest, alpine, and coastal ecosystem dynamics.
+I am a broadly trained geographer with research interests in climatology, biogeography, and Geographic Information Science.
+My research focuses on the role of climatic variability, human land use patterns, and natural disturbances in shaping forest, alpine, and coastal ecosystem dynamics, particularly in the Salish Sea Region.
+I am Director of the Spatial Institute and the primary faculty advisor for our GIS degrees and climate change minor.
 I teach physical geography and geospatial techniques courses.

 Education